The details of anti-roll bar operation are discussed in our blog article, “Anti-Roll Bars. A Good or a Bad Thing?”

 For more on how stiff suspension works to generate more grip see our blog:

-The next step is to realise how stiff anti-roll bars can help you make more grip.
+The next step is to realize how stiff anti-roll bars can help you make more grip.

 In the old days racing the Bowin P4a Formula Ford (1973), I used to think that if I was to reduce the overall roll stiffness (while maintaining the existing balance) that I would find more grip and be faster.
 My benchmark for this thinking was the previous owner and Championship winner in 1972, Bob Skelton.
 He drove with less overall roll stiffness than I was comfortable with.